-&lt;sup>1 Weaver High School is currently authorized at \$133 million.
+&lt;sup>2 Weaver High School is currently authorized at \$133 million.
 Requested authorization of \$9 million will bring total authorization to \$142 million.
 Construction will be complete in summer of 2019, with full project closeout in 2020 and 2021.
 Net expenses are cashflowed in fiscal year 2020.
 The City will receive a 95% reimbursement.
-Therefore, the net cost to the City is 5% of the total project cost plus 5% for ineligible expenses.
-For the \$142 million gross project cost, the City's share equates to \$14.2 million.
+Therefore, the net cost to the City is 5% of the total project cost.
+For the \$142 million gross project cost, the City's 5% equates to \$14.2 million.

-&lt;sup>2 The FY2019 CIP Ordinance authorizes a project of up to \$5 million for this initiative.
+&lt;sup>3 The FY2019 CIP Ordinance authorizes a project up to \$5 million for this initiative.
 Authorization reflects gross project cost.
 The City anticipates a 40% reimbursement.
 Therefore, the net cost to the City is 60% of the total project cost, or \$3 million.
 BOE Administrative Offices currently utilize leased space.
 Consequently, this renovation project would provide savings in operations.